Understanding the Four Madzahib

 Needless to say, the amateurs who deny taqlid and try to derive the rulings for themselves are even more ignorant of the derivative sources of shari’ah than they are of the Qur’an and sunnah.
 These other sources do not only include the famous ones such as ijma’ and qiyas.
 For instance, the fatawa of the companions are considered by the ‘ulama to be a further important source of legislation.
 Imam ash-Shafi’i (r.a.), throughout his life, taught that diya’, blood money, was increased in cases of crimes committed in the Haramayn or the Sacred Months, and he had no basis for this other than the statements of the companions.

 Here are just two examples of this.
 The Sunni madzahib, in their rules for the conduct of legal cases, lay down the principle that the hudud, canonical punishments, should not be applied in cases where there is the least ambiguity, and that the qadhi should actively strive to prove that such ambiguities exist.
-An amateur reading in the six canonical collections of ahadits will find no confirmation of this.
+An amateur reading of the six canonical collections of ahadits will find no confirmation of this.
 But the madzhab ruling is based on a ahadits narrated by a sound chain, and recorded in the Muswannaf of Imam ibn Abu Shaybah (r.a.), the Musnad of Imam Baha’ ad-Din Muhammad ibn Husayn al-Haritsi al-Amili (r.a.), and the Musnad of Imam Musaddad ibn Musarhad (r.a.).
 The text is, “Ward off the hudud by means of ambiguities.”
 There is a version of this hadits, in Jami’ at-Tirmidzi, but it is attached to an isnad which includes Yazid ibn Ziyad, who is weak.

 Shaykh Abu Sa’d ‘Abd al-Karim ibn Abu Bakr Muhammad ibn as-Sam’ani (r.a.), in his al-Ansab, narrated the circumstances of this hadits: “A man was found drunk, and was brought to ‘Umar, who ordered the hadd of eighty lashes to be applied.
 When this had been done, the man said, ‘Umar, you have wronged me!
 I am a slave!’